MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/index.md

-# Index test file for Open Publishing
+# Welcome to the Developer and IT-Pro Help for Microsoft Dynamics NAV